thematson/eWalk/README.md

 <h2>Technologies Used:</h2>
 <li>
-  <ul>Node.js-
-  <p>We used the following npm packages: Express, Body-parser, mysql2, Passport, Passport-local, Sequelize
+  <ul>Node.js-<p>We used the following npm packages: Express, Body-parser, mysql2, Passport, Passport-local, Sequelize.
 To run this application on your local computer do: git clone, git init and then run 'nodemon server.js' in the command line.</p>
   </ul>
   <ul>MySQL- database management system. </ul>
   <ul>Sequelize- a promise-based ORM for Node.js </ul>